 It is the intent of the board to develop an audit committee to include quarterly and annual report.
 Members of the committee will be approved by the board of directors and will not include anyone with signing authority.

-Article VI: Sportsmanship Committee
+Article 7 Sportsmanship Committee

-The Board of Directors shall appoint a Sportsmanship Committee to adopt local ethics of game play.
+Sportsmanship Committee shall adopt local ethics of game play and general member conduct.

-A copy of the Code of Ethics shall be distributed to all coaches and general membership.